armankhondker/Fantasy-Premier-Leauge-Team-Analyzer/README.md

 # Fantasy Premier Leauge Team Analyzer

 A collection of tools to help FPL Managers rise to the top of the FPL ranks!
 Created and developed with Python!
-Join over 7,000,000 managers playing FPL at: https://www.fantasy.premierleauge.com
+Join over 7,000,000 managers playing the #1 fantasy sports game in the world at: https://www.fantasy.premierleauge.com

 These FPL python script provides FPL managers with a command line interface to seamlessly:
 1. Check their gameweek scores and league ranks